- Originally Published on January 28, 2018

 Instead of leaving it to defamed and accused parties to stumble on defamatory content by accident, ComplaintsBoard allows the instant sharing of such content, resulting in the rapid spread of lies, false content, and malicious attacks.
 Additionally, such instantaneous dissemination promulgates information across the Internet before anyone has a chance to verify and dispute it.

 If you, or your business, has been the subject of a malicious online attack, don’t let it sit and and spread.
 It’s time to proactively protect your reputation, before your spouse, potential employer, or even mother-in-law becomes privy to embarrassing, false, and offensive information.
 The Cleveland-based defamation lawyers of Minc Law want to fight for your reputation.
-Reach out to schedule a free no-obligation initial consultation with an intake specialist at (216) 373-7706, or by scheduling an appointment online by filling out our online contact form.
+Reach out to schedule a free no-obligation case evaluation at (216) 373-7706, or by scheduling an appointment online by filling out our online contact form.

 What is Defamation, Libel, and Slander?